josedelrey/seg2gis/README.md

 [“Can Semantic Labeling Methods Generalize to Any City?
 The Inria Aerial Image Labeling Benchmark”](https://doi.org/10.1109/IGARSS.2017.8127684), IGARSS 2017.

-Code is released under the [MIT License](LICENSE).
+The code and released model checkpoint are covered by the [MIT License](LICENSE).
 The INRIA dataset remains subject to its own terms.